munificent/craftinginterpreters/book/scanning.md

 *   JavaScript's "[automatic semicolon insertion][asi]" rule is the odd one.
     Where other languages assume most newlines *are* meaningful and only a few should be ignored in multi-line statements, JS assumes the opposite.
-It treats all of your semicolons as meaningless whitespace *unless* it encounters a parse error.
+It treats all of your newlines as meaningless whitespace *unless* it encounters a parse error.
 If it does, it goes back and figures out the minimal set of newlines to turn into semicolons to get to something grammatically valid.